 If you have a garden pond, no matter how small or large, then you’ll be able to grow aquatic plants.
 In addition to looking attractive, pond plants can provide useful surface cover and shelter for aquatic wildlife.

 Grow pond plants in aquatic compost, topped with grit, and be sure to choose plants that are suited for the space you have available.
 The required planting depth varies from species to species, with some plants needing just 2.5cm (1in) of water above their crown, and others needing 30cm (12in) or more.

 Water forget-me-not, Myosotis scorpioides

 From May to July, Myositis scorpioides produces blue forget-me-not flowers.
-It can be planted in water, to a depth of 7.5cm (3in) or in wet mud at a pond margin.
+Grow it in water, to a depth of 7.5cm (3in), or in wet mud at the pond margin.
 It can be divided or grown from seed.
 Newts use the leaves to lay their eggs in spring.

 Carex elata ‘Aurea’

 Carex elata ‘Aurea’ is a vigorous, long-lasting sedge, with vivid yellow-green foliage.
 Allow to reach its required size and divide when necessary.
 If kept in a small pond, it will probably need to be divided every two years.